owlbarn/tutorial/book/dataframe/README.md

 - `f`: float values;
 - `s`: string values;

-In the following examples, we will use Zoo system to load a [gist](http://gist.github.com/3de010940ab340e3d2bfb564ecd7d6ba) which contains several example CSV files.
+The following examples are in a [gist](http://gist.github.com/3de010940ab340e3d2bfb564ecd7d6ba) that contains code and several example CSV files.
 The first example simply loads the `funding.csv` file into a dataframe, then pretty prints out the table.

 ```ocaml file=../../examples/code/dataframe/example_00.ml